p4pktgen/p4pktgen/docs/tips-and-tricks.md

 much extra).

-There is another command line option `--try-least-used-branches-first` shown there as well, which can be useful for programs like this.
+There is another command line option `--try-least-used-branches-first` shown there as well, which can be useful in combination with the option above.
 Every time `p4pktgen` generates a SUCCESS test case, it keeps a count of how many times each edge in the ingress control flow graph has been part of such a path.
 When analyzing later parser paths, it then considers the edges out of a node in the order from least used to most used.
 This can help generate sets of test cases that provide significantly higher branch coverage.
-Without that option, it often happens that the same edges are chosen repeatedly, because the edges out of anode are considered in the same order every time.
+Without this option, it often happens that the same ingress control flow edges are chosen repeatedly, because the edges out of a node are considered in the same order every time.

 ```bash
 % p4pktgen